SatDump/SatDump/docs/Satellite-pipelines.md

   - `satellite_number`: For apt it is required to know what satellite is being received for projections and overlays.
 Options are `15, 18, 19`
   - `start_timestamp`: Required for projections and overlays.
 If your .wav file is a supported format it will be read automatically.
 Unix timestamp of the start of the file.
 Must be UTC Unix timestamp in seconds.
   - `autocrop_wedges`: This will automatically crop the image to only include telemetry wedges considered valid.
 May discard a lot on bad images!
+  - `sdrpp_noise_reduction`: Uses the APT noise reduction originally implemented in SDR++.
+Defaults to true
+  - `save_wav`: Saves the wav file.
+Defaults to false
+  - `save_unsynced`: Saves the image before it's syncronized.
+Useful for weak signals.
+Defaults to true

 ## Meteor M